olafollgaard/makeArduino/README.md

 I decided on **Visual Studio Code** with an **old-school makefile** for building and uploading to the MCU.
 At work I am a Windows developer, but at home I use **Ubuntu**, and I have no plans of using this makefile on Windows, though it probably wouldn't be hard to do.

-As the makefile got more complex, it led to make it **re-usable** via `include`, so that each individual project only needed a minimal makefile.
+As the makefile got more complex, it led to make it re-usable via `include`, so that each individual project only needed a minimal makefile.
 Consequently, it must be **project-agnostic**.
 Most configuration variables can be initialized with project-specific content before the `include` statement.

-This makefile is the result, and I have used it for a couple of Arduino projects, some on **Adafruit Pro Trinket 5V** boards, others on **ATtiny85** chips.
+This makefile is the result, and I have used it for a couple of Arduino projects, some on **Adafruit Pro Trinket 5V** boards, others on **ATtiny85/84** chips.

 This project is licensed under the terms of the MIT license.

 ## Assumptions
-The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including makeArduino.mk.
+The ease-of-use is based on some assumptions, some of which can be reconfigured by assigning the appropriate varables beore including `makeArduino.mk`.

 For Atmel ATtiny8x chips, `ARDUINO_CORE_PATH` points to the [arduino-tiny](https://code.google.com/archive/p/arduino-tiny/) package, located in `~/Arduino/libraries/tiny`.